MULTIPLE-UNIT LIMITED TAX EXEMPTION (MULTE) PROGRAM

 • Dimensions of the multiple-unit structure(s), parcel size, proposed lot coverage of building, and amount of open space;

-• Public and private access;
+• Public and private access to amenities;

 • Parking and circulation plan;

 • Number of residential and commercial off-street parking spaces;

 • Proposed amount of floor area dedicated to residential, residential common, and nonresidential uses;

 • Description of the existing use of the property, including if appropriate a justification for the elimination of existing sound and rehabilitable housing;